terrylowry/gigroom-signalling/Protocol.md

 Only current members of a room are allowed to send this request.

 The JSON message must be the third element in the `args` list for this request, and it can be ***any*** valid JSON value.
-The fourth element must be an array of peer IDs to send this message to.
+The fourth element must be an array of client IDs to send this message to.

-On receipt of this request, the server will send the specified message to all specified peers using the server → client _request_ [`room message`](#room-message-server).
+On receipt of this request, the server will send the specified message to all specified clients using the server → client _request_ [`room message`](#room-message-server).

-You are expected to use this to send SDP, ICE, or any other message to another peer, as part of the negotiation to start a call.
+You are expected to use this to send SDP, ICE, or any other message to another client, as part of the negotiation to start a call.

 ```js
 [